niklasbuschmann/contrast/_posts/2023-02-17-rust_process_and_download_stock_data.md

 categories: media
 ---

 This is the first blog post of a series that will focus on time series analysis and forecasting of stock prices.
-This post show how to get data from yahoo finance and parse json responses in rust.
+This post shows how to get data from yahoo finance and parse json responses in rust.

 ---